alexMcosta/narkwhal/documentation/time.md

 $ narkwhal -time 30h
 ```

-The above would return all available volumes in the default region, in us-east-1, that have had no metrics reporting from Cloudwatch's `Read Ops` for the past 30 hours.
+The above would return all available volumes in the default region, in us-east-1, that have had no metrics reporting from Cloudwatch's `Read Ops` or `Write Ops` for the past 30 hours.

 [GO BACK TO README](https://github.com/alexMcosta/narkwhal#flags)